JumpmanYouKnow/PythonNotes/k8s Notes.md

 4. **node**: a virtual/physical machine
 5. **pod**: a set of containers to orchestrate, minimal object to scale
 6. **container**: docker container runs in pod
-7. **Job**: a wrapper to pod, usually runs pod that carrying tasks that run only once, like db migration.
+7. **Job**: a wrapper to pod, usually runs a pod that carrying tasks that run only once, like db migration.
-8. **Service**: a wrapper to pod, usually runs a pod that carrying tasks that run only once, like db migration.
+8. **Service**: a wrapper to pod, one or more pods to perform a service.
 ###

+### manifests/objects
+	Pod,Service,Volumes,HorizontalPodsAutoscaler(HPA)
+	ususally defined by .yaml or .json file
 	- Deployment: deploy a service
-- DaemonSet:
+	- DaemonSet:  deploy a
 - ReplicaSet

 - ReplicasSet: Like name, replicas,
 - DaemonSet: A job that runs on
-### manifests/objects
-	Pod,Service,Volumes,HorizontalPodsAutoscaler(HPA)
-	ususally defined by .yaml or .json file

 ### Access pod(s) by service